Reading a recent piece by an advertising executive in New York made me wonder whether we live in the same world.

-From digital inventory that utilises interactive technology, to street furniture which creates social urban spaces for the community, bike schemes which improve public mobility and reduce congestion, to in-built interactive mobile technology that enables people to navigate, discover and exist more easily in the urban environment, out of home advertising provides a tool that can help improve city life.
+From digital inventory that utilizes interactive technology; to street furniture that creates social urban spaces for the community; bike schemes that improve public mobility and reduce congestion; and in-built interactive mobile technology that enables people to navigate, discover and exist more easily in the urban environment; out of home advertising provides a tool that can help improve city life.

 Clear Channel has invested over $500 million in cities across the world last year.
-We did it because it’s good business for us and our clients but I’m also hard pushed to see that depriving municipalities of that revenue would really be in anyone’s interest.
+We did it because it’s good business for us and our clients, but I’m also hard-pressed to see that depriving municipalities of that revenue would really be in anyone’s interest.

 All cities are confronted with formidable pressures in urban renewal, infrastructure and service delivery.
 Increasingly, cities are partnering with different organisations and agencies to address these challenges and identify new ways to overcome the challenges they face.

-OOH advertisers can be an important ally in this, providing innovative solutions that make cities a better place to live, visit and work.
+OOH advertisers can be an important ally in this effort, providing innovative solutions that make cities a better place to live, visit and work.